LLNL/Abmarl/docs/src/gridworld.rst

 over `agent4` is still a random choice.
 Which cells get masked by view_blocking agents is determined by drawing two lines from the center of the observing agent's cell to the corners of the blocking agent's cell.
-Any cell whose center falls between those two lines will be masked, as shown in Figure ###.
+Any cell whose center falls between those two lines will be masked, as shown BELOW.

+TODO: Make a figure showing how view_blocking works.

 Multi Grid Observer
 ```````````````````

-Similar to the SingleGridObserver, the MultiGridObserver displays a separate grid
+Similar to the :ref:`SingleGridObserver <>`, the :ref:`MultiGridObserver <>` displays a separate array
 for every encoding.
-Each grid shows the relative position of the agents and the
+Each array shows the relative position of the agents and the
 number of those agents that occupy each cell.
 Out of bounds indicators (-1) and
 masked cells (-2) are present in every grid.
 For example, the above setup would
 show an observation like so: